meganz/mpenc_doc/source/protocol.rst

 A session is a local process from the point of view of *one member*.
-We don't attempt to represent a single "group" view of a session; in general such views are not good for *accurately* modelling security *or* distributed systems.
+We don't attempt to represent a single "group" view of a session; in general such views are not useful for *accurately* modelling security *or* distributed systems.

 A session, time-wise, contains a linear sequence of *session membership change* operations, that (if and when completed successfully) each create subsessions